 While students enjoy standard field trips related to their classes throughout the year, each grade also organizes overnight trips which provide opportunities for focused group interaction and exposure to sights and events farther away than the Baltimore metropolitan area.

-Early in the fall, the sixth grade class camps at Patapsco State Park McKeldin area to bond, cook, and eat together as a community.
-The following day, students travel to Outward Bound at Leakin Park for community and teamwork building activities.
+Early in the fall, the sixth grade students travel to Outward Bound at Leakin Park for community and teamwork building activities.

-In October, the seventh grade camps at Greenbelt State Park for one night to bond, cook, and eat together as a community.
-Each day, students choose to visit one of several museums to explore primary sources of America’s national identity.
+The seventh grade students choose to visit one of several museums to explore primary sources of America’s national identity.
 Locations include the National African American Museum of History and Culture, Smithsonian National Museum of Natural History, Newseum, National Gallery of Art, United States Holocaust Memorial Museum, National Museum of the American Indian, Smithsonian National Air and Space Museum, and others.

 In the spring, the seventh grade travels to Washington County, staying near historic Harpers Ferry.
 Students camp, cook, and practice civic service while living together and engaging in place-based learning activities designed around, and integrated with, their seventh grade curricula in social studies, language arts, and science.
 Additionally, they hike Maryland Heights, navigating by map, analyzing military strategy, and exploring the geography of lands upon which the American Civil War unfolded.